Ready for Repeal (#Ready4Repeal)

 Authors: Glen Goei and Johannes Hadi.

-This petition is also supported by Action for AIDS, Break The Binary, Free Community Church, Indignation, Humanist Society Singapore, Inter-Uni LGBT Network, MARUAH, Oogachaga, Out in Singapore, Pink Dot SG, Pelangi Pride Centre, Project X, Prout, SAFE, Sayoni, SG Narratives, SG Rainbow, Singapore LGBT Law, The Bear Project, The Bi+ Collective SG and The T Project.
+This petition is also supported by Action for AIDS, AWARE, Break The Binary, Free Community Church, Indignation, Humanist Society Singapore, Inter-Uni LGBT Network, MARUAH, Oogachaga, Out in Singapore, Pink Dot SG, Pelangi Pride Centre, Project X, Prout, SAFE, Sayoni, SG Narratives, SG Rainbow, Singapore LGBT Law, The Bear Project, The Bi+ Collective SG and The T Project.

 Note: Due to the overwhelming response to our petition, access to the list of Signatories has been temporarily deactivated in an effort to improve page loading speed and stability.
 The Signatures List will be reactivated and made public in the coming weeks.
 Thanks for your patience.